wawr2k/mousejitterdna/README.md

 This mod adds a "Mouse Jitter" feature to prevent AFK detection in Duet Night Abyss.
 It works by periodically moving the mouse cursor slightly when the game is in the background or foreground.

 ## Features
-- **AFK Bypass:** Prevents the game from kicking you for inactivity, even when Alt-Tabbed.
 - **Safe:** Uses human-like mouse movements (jitter) instead of memory injection.
 - **Non-Disruptive:** Checks if the mouse is in the game window before jittering.
 If the mouse is outside, it centers it first.
 - **Configurable:** You can enable/disable it and set the jitter interval in the task settings.